-The Polish law stipulates that the powers of the supervisory board in a Polish limited liability company are limited to a broadly described control and supervision.
+The Polish law stipulates that the powers of a supervisory board in a Polish limited liability company are limited to a broadly described control and supervision.
 The supervisory board does not have the right to give the management board any binding instructions with respect to management of company's affairs.

-The powers of the audit commission are even more limited than the powers of the supervisory board.
-However, the deed of association may expand duties of the audit commission in the company which does not have the supervisory board to cover also the powers of the latter.
+The powers of an audit commission are even more limited than the powers of a supervisory board.
+However, the deed of association may expand the duties of the audit commission in the company which does not have a supervisory board to cover also the powers of the latter.